 Environmental liabilities may potentially arise when companies are in the business of manufacturing products and, thus, required to handle potentially hazardous materials.
-As Corby outsources the majority of its production, including all of its storage and handling of maturing alcohol, the risk of environmental liabilities has been reduced to an acceptably low level.
-In addition, Corby's owned-production facility follows strict industry guidelines for proper use and/or disposal of hazardous materials to further reduce environmental risks.
+As Corby outsources its production, including all of its storage and handling of maturing alcohol, the risk of environmental liabilities is considered minimal.
 Corby currently has no significant recorded or unrecorded environmental liabilities.